Scots PGC College: History

 The two separate schools were amalgamated in 1970, and this new co-educational school was named The Scots PGC College.
 Scots PGC became a school of the Uniting Church in 1977, following Church union.

 1995 saw the College Council move to adopt a new school badge designed by Neil Bonnell (Principal from 1985 to 1994), and a new school motto, "Always Aiming Higher".
 Prior to this the badges and mottos of both the original schools were used.
-The mottos were "Semper Petens Alta" ("Always Aiming Higher") for the boys, and "E Labore Dulcedo" ("Sweetness Out of Labour") for the girls.
+The mottos were "Semper Petens Alta" ("Always Aiming Higher") for the boys, and "E Labore Dulcedo" for the girls.

 In 2018 student Dolly Everett committed suicide rather than return to the school and endure more bullying, leading to calls for a national anti-bullying campaign.
 Many former students were recorded as saying that bullying at the school had been endemic since the 1980s.

 Uniform

 The Clan Cameron of Erracht Tartan is the basis of the College uniform.